Andyccs/Practical-Nodejs-Coffee/chapter2/chapter2.md

     ...
 ```

 Run the test again, and we should pass the test.
-Finally, you should alphabetize your `require` statements and run the test again.
+Finally, we should alphabetize our `require` statements and run the test again.

 ### Version